Hengle/Folkvangr/README.md

 ![forest scene wip](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/unused_forest_thumbnail2.jpg)

 ## Fundraising
 The crowdfunding goal is estimated around $8,000 to produce a trailer, or $10,000-35,000 to create a game alpha version.
 The ultimate goal is to crowdfund the game in two or three incremental stretches.
-Each campaign will increase in funding scope according to how the development is  progressing, and what assets and features are being produced.
+Each campaign will leverage the funding scope according to how the development is progressing, and what assets and features are being produced.

 Milestone markers and community updates would be scheduled to occur at regular intervals during development.
-A conservative estimate for a 7-10 person team producing a full game would likely take three or more years to finish.
+A conservative estimate for a small team producing a full game would likely take three or more years to finish.

 ![forest scene wip2](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/unused_forest_thumbnail.jpg)